 Cramer & Anderson was formed in 1962 when Anderson and Attorney Paul Altermatt joined their firm with Cramer, Blick, Fitzgerald & Hume.
 Originally based in New Milford and Litchfield, Cramer & Anderson has grown to include six offices in western Connecticut.

-While 57 years old in its current incarnation, the firm led by Anderson—a decorated veteran of World War II Naval battles, lifelong scholar and connoisseur of travel, history, languages, and the arts—traces its lineage to before the Civil War.
+While 57 years old in its current incarnation, the firm led by Anderson—a decorated veteran of World War II Naval battles, lifelong scholar and connoisseur of travel, history, languages, and the arts—traces its lineage to the Civil War era.
 In the late 1920s and early 1930s, Attorney David Cramer was a law partner to Attorney and Connecticut Judge John T. Hubbard, whose father, John H. Hubbard, called “Old Connecticut” by President Abraham Lincoln, began his Litchfield law practice in 1854.

 Gardening and Other Pursuits